 Concentration of Credit Risk - The School District places no limit on the amount that may be invested in any one issuer.
+As of June 30, 2024, the School District's investments were with SDFIT.

-2. DEPOSITS AND INVESTMENTS, continued
+2. DEPOSITS AND INVESTMENTS, CREDIT RISK, CONCENTRATIONS OF CREDIT RISK AND INTEREST RATE RISK, continued